lischen2014/My-Case-Tracker/README.md

-## The difference between My CaseTracker  and My Case Tracker Rating
+## The difference between My Case Tracker  and My Case Tracker Rating

 > Select script based on your need
+>
+> :warning:Script may have potential bug that cause CSV data loss, I'd recommend you to store CSV with OneDrive or backup CSV regularly to keep data more secure

 - **My Case Tracker**